Luthaf/Jumos.jl/doc/simulations/compute.rst

 Computing values of interest
 ============================

-To compute physical values from a simulation, we can use algorithms represented by subtypes of ``Basecompute`` and associate these algorithms to a simulation.
+To compute physical values from a simulation, we can use algorithms represented by subtypes of ``Compute`` and associate these algorithms to a simulation.

 Users don't usualy need to use these compute algorithms directly, as the output algorithms (see :ref:`type-output`) set the needed computations by themself.

-Computed values can have various usages: they may be used in :ref:`outputs <type-output>`, or in :ref:`controls <type-control>`.
-The data is shared between algorithms using the ``MolecularDynamic.data`` field.
+Computed values can have various usages: they may be used in :ref:`outputs
+<type-output>`, or in :ref:`controls <type-control>`.
+The data is shared between
+algorithms using the ``Universe.data`` field.
 This field is a dictionnary associating symbols and any kind of value.

 This page of documentation presents the implemented computations.
-Each computation can be associated with a specific :ref:`simulation <type-Simulation>` using the ``add_compute`` function.
+Each computation can be associated with a specific :ref:`simulation <type-Simulation>` using the ``push!`` function.

-.. function:: add_compute(::MolecularDynamic, ::BaseCompute)
+.. function:: push!(simulation, compute)
     :noindex:

-    This function registers a computation for a given simulation.
-Example usage:
+    Adds a :ref:`compute <type-Compute>` algorithm to the simulation list.
+If the algorithm is already present, a warning is issued.
+Usage example:

     .. code-block:: julia

-        sim = MolecularDynamic() # Create a simulation
+        sim = Simulation(:md, 1.0) # Create a simulation
-        # ...

         # Do not forget the parentheses to instanciate the computation
-        add_compute(sim, MyCompute())
+        push!(sim, MyCompute())

-        run!(sim, 10)
+        propagate!(sim, universe, 5000)

         # You can access the last computed value in the sim.data dictionnary
-        sim.data[:my_compute]
+        universe.data[:my_compute]

 You can also call directly any instance of ``MyCompute``:

 .. code-block:: julia

-    sim = MolecularDynamic() # Create a simulation
+    universe = Universe() # Create an universe
     # ...

-    compute = MyCompute() # Instanciate the compute value = compute(sim) # Compute the value
+    compute = MyCompute() # Instanciate the compute value = compute(universe) # Compute the value

-The following paragraphs sums up the implemented computations, giving for each algorithm the return value (for direct calling), and the associated keys in ``MolecularDynamic.data``.
+The following paragraphs sums up the implemented computations, giving for each algorithm the return value (for direct calling), and the associated keys in ``Universe.data``.

 Energy related values
 ---------------------

 .. jl:type:: TemperatureCompute

-    Computes the temperature of the simulation.
-All the masses have to be set.
+    Computes the temperature of the universe.

     **Key**: ``:temperature``